 The college of pharmacy is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
 The accreditation of the college of pharmacy signifies that the traditional and nontraditional pathways are both accredited.

 How is the experiential phase of the curriculum accomplished?

-Clinical Experiences that cannot be accomplished within your place of employ should be done on a part-time basis proximal to your location that will allow you to work full-time and fulfill the experiential requirements at the same time.
-It is your responsibility to identify potential sites and to convey this information to the college of Pharmacy at the appropriate time.
+Clinical Experiences that cannot be accomplished within your place of employment should be done on a part-time basis proximal to the location that will allow you to work full-time and fulfill the experiential requirements at the same time.
+It is your responsibility to identify potential sites and to convey this information to the Office of Experiential Programs at the appropriate time.

-- You will have the opportunity to “opt-out” of up to 1 of the 3 required clinical experiences by successfully completing the prior-life portfolios
+- You will have the opportunity to “opt out” of up to 1 of the 4 required clinical experiences by successfully completing the prior-life portfolios

-- Clinical experiences will occur on the 4th semester of the NTDP program.
+- Clinical experiences will occur in the last semester of the NTDP program.

 How long does it take to complete the curriculum and when will I graduate?

 Students vary in the time they take to complete the requirements.
 If you are already working in a clinical position and are eligible for 1 prior-life portfolio, then you may be able to complete the program in a minimum of 2.5 - 3 years.
 If you have not worked in a clinical position, then it will probably take at least 3 - 3.5 years to complete.
 Graduation is available three times a year in May, December, and August.